adimoldovan/jetpack/projects/plugins/jetpack/tests/e2e/README.md

 # Jetpack End-to-End tests

-Automated end-to-end acceptance tests for the Jetpack plugin.
+Automated end-to-end acceptance tests for the Jetpack plugin

 These tests are using the [e2e commons package](../../../../../tools/e2e-commons).
 Please refer to [their docs](../../../../../tools/e2e-commons/README.md) for more detailed information.